CarlKCarlK/range-set-blaze/docs/bench.md

 Disjoint ranges can be stored in a tree or a vector.
 With a tree, we expect inserts to be much faster than with a vector, O(ln *n*) vs O(*n*).
 Benchmark `ingest_clumps_easy` below showed this to be true.
 Because I care about such inserts, after that benchmark, I removed vector-based crates from consideration except for `roaring`.

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
-Only `roaring` of the remaining crates offered set operations.
-(The inspirational `sorted-iter` also does, but it is designed to work on sorted values, not ranges, and so is not included.)
+Of the remaining crates, `roaring` offered the full set-operation algebra, so it became the operator benchmark's comparison point.
+(The inspirational `sorted-iter` also has full set ops, but it is designed to work on sorted values, not ranges, and so is not included.)

+As of September 2026, `rangemap` has gained `union` and `intersection` methods (since v1.5.0), so it is now included in benchmark #7a (`every_op_blaze`) below for those two operations, even though it still lacks `difference`/`symmetric_difference`/`complement`.

 If I misunderstood any of the crates, please let me know.
 If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.

 ## Benchmark Results

 These benchmarks allow us to understand the `range-set-blaze::RangeSetBlaze` data structure and to compare it to similar data structures from other crates.

+Benchmarks below (except #2b, which was already current) were re-run in September 2026 against updated crate versions: `rangemap` 1.7.1 → 1.8.0, `roaring` 0.10.12 → 0.11.5, and `range-set` 0.0.11 → 0.1.1 (`range-collections` 0.4.6 was already the latest release).
+No source changes were needed beyond bumping the `Cargo.toml` version requirements; the benchmark code compiled and ran unchanged against the new versions.

 ## Benchmark #1: 'worst': Worst case for RangeSetBlaze